rasheedelkassed/CS373/index.md

 ### What is the Incident Response Process?
 The incident response process is a seven step process by which action should be taken if or when an  incident is detected.
 The seven steps are as follows:
-* Incident response team preparation: The team must be prepared for a incident at any time.
+* Incident response team preparation: The team must be prepared for an incident at any time.
 * Incident detection: The actual detection of the incident.
 * Initial response: The team's immediate response to the incident.
 * Formulate response strategy: The team creates a strategy to tackle or otherwise handle the incident.